parcelLab/danger-plugin-js/README.md

 # @parcellab/danger-plugin

-Set of Danger rules used to check personal PRs.
+Set of Danger rules used to check PRs in JavaScript/TypeScript codebases.

-This repository serves as an example to set up company specific rules for PR checking.
+This plugin allows configuration for the following events:

+- Conventional commits format
+- Commit scopes (useful for monorepos)
+- PR title length
+- PR title scope (useful for monorepos)
+- PR relation to JIRA issue
+- Maximum number of commits in the PR
+- Maximum number of lines in the PR
+- Maximum number of changed files in the PR

 ## Usage